crescentheaded/crescentheaded/README.md

-## — you are weird.
-How do i convey this opinion to you?
+## — you are weird. how do i tell you that?
 no fucking idea yet (◞‸◟) i really expect myself to fill **the contacts in the profile** one day...

 please keep in mind that **a also speak russian**, so there is no problem in talking to me in it too!